jaimejim/book/src/introduction.md

 # Introduction

-This is a Notebook on various different topics
+This is a Notebook on various different topics that I have been interested in at some point.